George P. Shultz, secretary of state under President Ronald Reagan, dies at 100

 George P. Shultz, the former Secretary of State under President Ronald Reagan and Treasury Secretary under President Richard Nixon, died Saturday at the age of 100, Stanford's Hoover Institution announced Sunday.

-The Hoover Institution, where he was a fellow, recalled Schultz as the "one of the most consequential policymakers of all time."
+The Hoover Institution, where he was a fellow, recalled Shultz as the "one of the most consequential policymakers of all time."

 Shultz was a professor emeritus at the Graduate School of Business at Stanford.